FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-05.md

 Creation of reports of appropriate format can also be understood as the responsibility of the manager.
-This document places requirements on which information has to be reported.
+This document places requirements on which information has to be included in such reports.

 ### Measurer